 While QR codes and NFC tags are passive containers of information, RFID’s active capabilities and longer transmission range mean they can be used in different ways in asset tracking systems.

-Tags affixed to assets can be read by fixed scanners installed on doorways and other key points (or by staff using mobile phones or tablets).
-Every time a tag is read it can automatically update asset management software to tell the business when it has been taken from a location and when it has been returned.
+Every time a tag is read it can automatically update asset tracking software to tell the business when it has been taken from a location and when it has been returned.

 GPS trackers